commschamp/cc_tutorial/tutorials/tutorial2/README.md

-Also note that usage of **count="5"** property in the [CommsDSL](https://github.com/arobenko/CommsDSL-Specification) schema as well as reflected in the generated code usage of `comms::option::def::SequenceFixedSize<5U>` option ensures requested number of element in the serialized output buffer, and does **NOT** influence the size of the storage vector upon construction of the field.
+Also note that usage of **count="5"** property in the [CommsDSL](https://github.com/arobenko/CommsDSL-Specification) schema as well as reflected in the generated code usage of `comms::option::def::SequenceFixedSize<5U>` option ensures requested number of elements in the serialized output buffer, and does **NOT** influence the size of the storage vector upon construction of the field.
 The default constructed vector is empty.
 The code above creates and populates only 3 elements of it.
 The [COMMS Library](https://github.com/arobenko/comms_champion#comms-library)